swent-epfl/mvp-prd/template/7-functional_requirements.md

 # Functional Requirements
+Here are the functional requirements that we believe are necessary for the MVP to be successful.

 1. **User Authentication**: Users must be able to authenticate into their account to user the app.
-For this, we use pre-existing infrastructure, such as Google Sign-in or other common OAuth providers.
+For this, we will use pre-existing infrastructure, such as Google Sign-in or other common OAuth providers.

 2. **Post Creation**: Users must be able to create posts containing text.
 These posts will have embedded location data.

 3. **Location-Based Feed**: Users must be able to see in a feed all of the posts that were made inside of a 100m radius around their current position.
 This feed will have different sorting options.
+One option will show the most trending post first, wich will use a combination of recency and number of upvotes.
+Another will simply show the most upvoted posts first.
+Another wil show the closest posts first.
+A last option will show the newest posts first.
+This allows the users to more easily find posts that are interesting to them.

 4. **Commenting System**: Users must be able to leave comments on posts.